Skip to main content

 Washing machines and dishwashers

-Washing machines use roughly 60 litres per cycle.
+Washing machines use about 60 litres per cycle.
 You can save on the water you use by putting on a full load of washing or using the machine's half-load or economy setting.

 Dishwashers use roughly 40 litres per cycle.
-Don't rinse plates before putting them in the dishwasher - the dishwasher will clean them anyway so doing so only wastes water.
+Don't rinse plates before putting them in the dishwasher as it wastes water.
+The dishwasher will clean them anyway.

 Use water-efficient appliances